brodbor/azure-sphere-adc-intercore/README.md

 # Azure Sphere inter-core communication: integrating real-time Cortex-M4 with high-level Cortex-A7 app to send telemetry data to Azure IoT Hub

-In this tutorial, we will build real-time Cortex M4 application to capture Ultrasonic telemetry data over AD input, transfer data to high-level app, running on top of Cortex-A7 core and transfer data to Azure IoT Hub.
+In this tutorial, we will build real-time and high-level applications deployed to MT3620 board to handle message communications with IoT Hub.
+We will use Analog input to capture voltage from the Ultrasonic sensor on the Cortex M4 core and use Cortex A7 core to integrate the board with IoT Hub over DPS.

+###  Integration Diagram
 ![](https://borisbrodsky.com/wp-content/uploads/2020/12/MT3620-DATA-FLOW.png)

 ## Hardware Used